-It’s come to our attention that schools across the UK have been warned about a well-known chat room.
-It’s been reported to us that schools have issued warnings to parents and carers urging them to talk to their children about these chat rooms and chat room apps.
+Last year schools across the UK were warned about a well-known chat room.
+Some schools issued warnings to parents and carers urging them to talk to their children about these types of platforms.

 What are anonymous chat rooms?